nouhelion/redesigned-invention/README.md

 # Gestion des Cotisations Au Sein d'un Groupe app using Flutter and Firebase
-Flutter app for managing membership fees within a group.
+Flutter app for managing membership fees within a group

 ## Getting Started
 It is a complete app for managing membership fees within a group, designed using Flutter.
 It uses Firebase as a backend for CRUD operations.